rkaysen63/kickstarter-analysis/README.md

 ## Overview

 This is an analysis of over 4000 Kickstarter crowdfunding campaigns to help a playwright, Louise, who wants to start a crowdfunding campaign for a play that she wrote called ***Fever***.
 She proposes to open the play in the US and has budgeted $10,000 for the project.
 Louise has also shown an interest in crowdfunding data in Great Britain, in particular, a play called ***Foresight***, five plays that she enjoyed at the Edinburgh Festival Fringe, and musicals in general.
+(Data set, data-1-1-3-StarterBook.xlsx, from https://courses.bootcampspot.com/courses/546 Module 1.1.3.)

 ## Methods